As a professional body, the Institute of Science & Technology expects its members to reflect the standards of the Institute and of the profession.

 - shall not behave in a way which may be considered inappropriate to staff or other members of the IST.

 - shall not improperly use their membership or position within the IST for commercial or personal gain or use or attempt to use qualifications, titles and/or designations to which they are not entitled and shall not enter into any contract or pledge the credit of the Institute or represent or hold out that he has the power to do so without specific written instructions from the Executive.

 - shall not improperly disclose any information which may reasonably be considered to be prejudicial to the business of any present or past employer, related organisation, the IST or relevant individual.

-- shall ensure, in holding or handling any information relating to work activities and individuals, that they comply with the data protection principles and notification requirements set out in the Data Protection Act 1998 or equivalent legislation for the country or jurisdiction in which they undertake their duties.
+- shall ensure, in holding or handling any information relating to work activities and individuals, that they comply with the data protection principles and notification requirements set out in the GDPR (General Data Protection Regulation) 2018, or equivalent legislation for the country or jurisdiction in which they undertake their duties.

 - shall maintain financial propriety in all their professional dealings with their employers, related organisations and individuals.

 - shall not unfairly discriminate, in the course of their professional activities, on the grounds of race, colour, religion or belief, disability, sex, marital status, age, sexual orientation, nationality and ethnic origins.